fbpx

 CAN WE REQUEST THAT MY CAMPER BE PLACED IN A GROUP WITH ANOTHER CAMPER (BUDDY REQUESTS)?

 Absolutely!
 Buddy requests can be made during the registration process until June 1.
 We always do our very best to accommodate buddy requests as we know how important this can be to our campers.
-The number of buddies that we guarantee varies by both camper age and the program for which you’re enrolling.
+The number of buddies that we guarantee varies by both camper age and the program for which you’re enrolling:

 WHAT IS THE COUNSELOR TO CAMPER RATIO AT HEADFIRST SUMMER CAMPS?

-In each Headfirst Summer Camp program we provide a unique environment where campers are able to benefit from individual and small group learning and instruction.
-Each individual program is supervised and run by a leadership team member to ensure consistency and proper supervision.
 For our younger campers, we aim to maintain an in-group ratio of approximately 6:1.
 For rising Kindergartners and 1st graders, that ratio is 8:1, and for older campers it is 10:1.

 In addition to the group counselors, each location has a Leadership Team as well as additional team members dedicated to each program.